smokie777/luna-2.0-docs/src/docs/Adding a new feature.md

 # Adding a new feature

-This page serves as a reference on how to add a full-stack feature.
+These pages serve as references on how to add new full-stack features.

-A great example of feature that spans the whole stack is the `Get DB Rows By Page` feature.
+An example of a feature that spans the whole stack is the `Get DB Rows By Page` feature.
 This feature allows the user to click a button on the control panel to receive data from the SQLAlchemy database.